MidCoard/TSMS_Filesystem/README.md

 ### File/Folder Freeing

-Write the first 8 bytes of each block to 0xff to mark it freed as we may discard the information.(So the offset of 0xffffffffffffffff in block position is reserved)
+For definition-block and content-definition-block, write the first 8 bytes of each block to 0xff to mark it freed as we may discard the information.(So the offset of 0xffffffffffffffff in block position is reserved)

+For content-block, no need to mark the freed block as we can simply ignore it.(You can still write the whole block to 0xff to mark it freed if you want to.)
+Problem here: when in defragmentation, there is no way to find out the freed content-blocks if we do not mark them.
+Problem upgraded: even if we mark the freed content-blocks, there may be data stored like all 0xff, so we can not distinguish the freed block from the data block.
+Possible Solution: use one byte of the content-block to store the freed information, if the block is freed, the first byte is 0xff, otherwise 0x00.

 Add the freed block to the stored information.